-- 1. As the largest recreational amenity for the area, Doctors MacLean District Park should be considered for opportunities to diversify the active and passive recreational uses for the area with some concentrated low impact interventions, such as a natural outdoor staging area - eg. "Shakespeare in the Park, lawn bocce, or creative nature oriented kids play areas, in areas that would have minimal impact on the natural environment and the surrounding neighbourhoods. - Opportunities for a small-scaled multi-purpose cultural facility should be considered in Doctors MacLean District Park upon review by the TRCA and other environmental agencies.
+- 1. As the largest recreational amenity for the area, Doctors MacLean District Park should be considered for opportunities to diversify the active and passive recreational uses for the area with some concentrated low impact interventions, such as a natural outdoor staging area eg. "Shakespeare in the Park", lawn bocce, or creative nature oriented kids play areas, in areas that would have minimal impact on the natural environment and the surrounding neighbourhoods. - Opportunities for a small-scaled multi-purpose cultural facility, such as a heritage interpretation building or a nature centre that can accommodate school programs or children's activities, should be considered in Doctors MacLean District Park in consultation with the TRCA and other environmental agencies.
 Only environmentally sensitive implementation and built form should be considered. - 3.
 Although recommended in this Plan for additional active and passive recreation, the priority for Doctors MacLean District Park shall be conservation and preservation of the natural heritage resource as part of the Humber River Valley System. - 4.
 The District Parks within the valley system that function primarily as active parks, such as Nort Johnston District Park shall be "flexible to accommodate a variety of recreational and athletic interests", as defined in Section 7.3.1 in Volume 1 of the Official Plan. - 5.
 Existing active park uses and programs within Nort Johnston Park shall be assessed in terms of meeting current and future community recreational demands and accommodating new uses.